Flex Classes

 We understand that life can get in the way of dog training sometimes, but to keep things fair for all of our students, this is the only circumstance under which we will extend an Class Pass expiration date.

 Our classes are popular, and many fill 5-7 days in advance.
-E-mail us to be added to the wait list for any class you are interested in.
-Students often cancel, and it is very common for students to be added to classes from the wait list!
+You can add yourself to the wait list for any class you are interested in.
+When a classmate cancels out of class, you’ll get an email inviting you to sign up.
+It’s very common for students to get into classes from the wait list!

 All dogs participating in group dog training classes must have an up-to-date distemper/parvo vaccination, or annual titers.
 All dogs over 16 weeks of age must also have an up-to-date rabies vaccination, per state law.
 We must have these on file before your dog enters the building.
 You may: